A NEW KIND OF WRITERS CONFERENCE

 THE WRITER'S HOTEL MASTER CLASS IN FICTION, NONFICTION & POETRY 2016, June 1-7: NYC

-We are writers ourselves, and strove to create new kind of program--an alternative to the conference or the MFA that is affordable, better, leaner.
-A program that gives the writer personal attention, while fostering a more practical approach to the publishing industry.
-Before you arrive in NYC for the conference on site, TWH Editors read each target manuscript twice.
+We are writers ourselves, and strove to create new kind of program--an alternative to the conference or the Creative Writing MFA that is affordable, better, leaner.
+At TWH, each writer receives personal attention and is given practical approaches to navigating the publishing industry.
+Before arrival in NYC for the conference on site, TWH Editors read each target manuscript twice.
 TWH Editors also work to connect writers with publishing opportunities.

 THE ALGONQUIN LIBRARY HOTEL THE BRYANT PARK HOTEL

 THE ALGONQUIN: We host a game of Wink, Murder here on our second night of the conference in the famous Round Table Room, where the so-called "Vicious Circle" met to have their daily meetings.
 Our event is sponsored by New York Distilling Company, and we serve their fabulous Dorothy Parker Gin, along with Algonquin passed appetizers.

 LIBRARY HOTEL: We hold three of our intensive morning craft workshops here, in the Poetry Garden, the Writer's Den and the Executive Boardroom.
 These gorgeous spaces are at the top of the hotel, with patio area overlooking Midtown.
 Workshops run for four morning sessions and are three hours long each day.
 Workshops are capped at 13 people with one instructor.